Top 13 Hiking Trails in Halifax

 This urban park is an excellent spot for family outings and picnics.
 There is also a small sandy beach, a wharf and a boat launch.
 I enjoyed the walk by the water and looking at the beautiful houses on the other side of the water.

-The park is within the city limits so you can arrive on foot, bus or car.
+The park is within the city limits so you can arrive on foot, by bus or by car.

 Admirals Cove Park